Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 63 points or more just once this year.
+- Western Michigan and its opponents have combined for 62 points -- this matchup's over/under -- just once this year.

-- This contest's over/under is 14.7 points more than the 48.3 these two squads combine to surrender per game this season.
+- These two squads combine to allow 48.3 points per game, 13.7 fewer than this contest's over/under.

-- Broncos games have an average total of 60.7 points this season, 2.3 fewer than Saturday's over/under.
+- The Broncos and their opponents score an average of 60.7 points per game, 1.3 fewer than Saturday's total.

 Western Michigan Stats and Trends

-- The Broncos have been favored by 2.5 points or more once this season and covered the spread.

-- Western Michigan's games this year have gone over the total in one out of three opportunities (33.3%).
+- Western Michigan's games this year have hit the over on one of three set point totals (33.3%).

-- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 19.0 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team notches more than 19.0 points.

-- Western Michigan is 2-0 against the spread and 2-0 overall when the team churns out more than 345.0 yards.
+- In games that Western Michigan picks up more than 345.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Broncos have turned the ball over two times, while the Spartans have forced two.

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.